lizhanmit/learning-notes/kafka-note/kafka-note.md

 If Broker 3 goes down,

-- the lead partition of Topic 3 will move over to Broker 1.
+- The lead partition of Topic 3 will move over to Broker 1.
 - Broker 1 is little bit overloaded because it is handling writes for both Topic 1 and 3.
 - Broker 2 will also adjust its partition of Topic 3.